zby/llm_recorder/README.md

 # llm_recorder

 `llm_recorder` is a Python library that helps you record and replay interactions with language models.
-It is particularly useful for debugging complex applications that rely on LLM responses.
+It is particularly useful for debugging chained LLM calls.

 Currently it works only via [litellm](https://github.com/bentoml/litellm).